 Learn about your prescriptions overseas: Many U.S. prescriptions are not available outside of the United States and some are even illegal.
 Even some common over-the-counter medications here are not available or possibly illegal abroad.
 Contact the USF Travel Clinic for further information.
 Travelers should bring enough of their medication to last for the entire travel experience.
 If you run out, it may be difficult or impossible to fill your prescription overseas.
 You also should always carry your medicines in the original containers.
 Never a clear plastic bag!
 And, if possible, carry copies of prescriptions, written with the generic (or scientific) drug name, as trade names vary from country to country.

-- The information you provide in this application assists USF World to support you if an emergency situation arises while you are abroad.
+- The information you provide on the electronic Travel Authorization also assists USF World to support you if an emergency situation arises while you are abroad.

-Consider Purchasing Travel Insurance: CISI Health and Evacuation Insurance is not Travel Insurance.
-Travel insurance can be purchased individually through the air carrier or the agent you used to book your flights.
+Consider Purchasing Travel Insurance: UHCG Health and Evacuation Insurance is not Travel Insurance.
+Travel Insurance can be purchased individually through the air carrier or the agent you used to book your flights.
 It is not a reimbursable expense.
 It will protect you in the event of flight delays, lost baggage, and other issues.

 Auto, Boat and Air Carrier Considerations: Faculty/staff intending to drive abroad should research vehicle insurance and driver's license requirements for each country.
 You can be held liable for any accidents or damage if you are driving without the proper driver's license.
 Be sure to check country information sheets (travel.state.gov) for road conditions and known hazards.